marcinwiacek/pl1/project9_gen1/readme.md

 Modern hardware (like X86 or ARM) is very impressive, but has got some problems with security, complexity, intellectual property and/or government control.
-Risc-V wants to avoid this, but when you look into specs, you will see, that various elements and/or extensions are complex or have potentially the same problems (see words from Linus Torvalds "They’ll have all the same issues we have on the Arm side and that x86 had before them").
+Risc-V wants to avoid this, but when you look into [specs](https://riscv.org/technical/specifications/), you will see, that various elements and/or extensions are complex or have potentially the same problems (see words from Linus Torvalds "They’ll have all the same issues we have on the Arm side and that x86 had before them").

-This project contains first working generation of the PL1 SoC (System On Chip).
+This project contains first working version or generation of the PL1 SoC (System On Chip).

 PL1 currently allows for creating and running OS and apps: